theogiraudet/Bookshelf/docs/modules/block.md

   **State**: The sound is played.
 ```

-*Play the sound of the block at 0 0 0:*
+*Example: Play the sound of the block at 0 0 0:*

 ```mcfunction
 # Get block data